DIY Arrowroot Dry Shampoo: A Natural Solution for Your Hair

 DIY arrowroot dry shampoo avoids:

-you use irritating add-ins (some essential oils, cinnamon)
+You use irritating add-ins (like some essential oils or cinnamon)

-you have scalp conditions (psoriasis/seb derm) and need medicated care
+You have scalp conditions (such as psoriasis or seborrheic dermatitis) and need medicated care

 Ingredients